Bert Smyers: University years

 In a letter from Harriet Smyers, Bert's daughter-in-law and wife of son William Hays Smyers, to the University of Pittsburgh in 1990, sent in preparation for celebration of 100 years of football there, further details about Bert are given, as follows: Once they were near the goal line and having trouble getting over so (Bert) whispered to his pals just to pick him up bodily and throw him over and he'd hold out the ball.
 Since he was only about 131 pounds this was easy and they made the touchdown.
 He told the grandchildren, 'I was Pitt's first forward pass.'
 The flying wedge as I'm sure you know was outlawed because of the serious injuries that resulted.
 The team locked arms in form of a wedge and plowed through (or over) the opposing team.
 At one game only 10 men on the (Pitt) team showed up.
 The opposing team let them "borrow" another man "elsewhere" and make up the 11.
 Your guess is as good as mine as to where the extra man came from.
 (Bert) claimed he was the 2nd strongest man at Pitt.
-The strongest man could chin himself with ond arm and (Bert) never managed that.
+The strongest man could chin himself with one arm and (Bert) never managed that.